gregorio-project/hyphen-la/patterns/generation/README.md

 1. For words with at least two syllables: A variant with and a variant without
 accent: `ag-men` → *ag-men*, *ág-men*; `a.mī-cus` → *amī-cus*, *amī́-cus*;
 `im-pe-tus` → *im-pe-tus*, *ím-pe-tus*.
-The *combining acute accent* (U+301) is used for vowels already having another diacritical mark (e.g. a macron).
+The *combining acute accent* (U+301) is used for vowels already having another diacritical mark (e. g. a macron).
 2. A variant with *j* and a variant with *i* for words containing *j*:
 `jē-jū-ni.um` → *jē-jū-nium*, *iē-iū-nium*.
 3. A variant with *U/v* and a variant with *V/u* for words containing *U/v*: